Erebot/Erebot_Module_Skeleton_Doc/Installation.rst

         * Erebot-X.Y.Z.phar
         * modules/

-Also, make sure your installation fulfills all of the `prerequisites`_ for this module.
+Also, make sure your installation fulfills all of the :ref:`prerequisites` for this module.

 Downloading the package
 ~~~~~~~~~~~~~~~~~~~~~~~

 First, select the version you want to install.
 Available versions are listed
-on `Erebot's package repository`_.
+on `Erebot's package repository <https://packages.erebot.net/>`.

 The PHAR package for a certain version can be downloaded by using a URL
 such as |project_version| (replace `version` with the actual version you